 How to Show the Emoji Panel Icon on Your Windows 11 Taskbar

-You can show the emoji panel icon on your Windows 11 taskbar to quickly access emojis and GIFs while typing.
+The emoji panel icon on your Windows 11 taskbar lets you quickly add emojis, kaomoji, and GIFs while you type.

 Enable the emoji icon by using ViVeTool with the command vivetool /enable /id:48504539, then restart your PC.
 Afterward, go to Settings, then Bluetooth & devices, then Taskbar, and select “Always” or “While typing” for “Emoji and more.